 If a company is unsure of the objective evidence to deny recordability of a case, they should document case and all the evidence that's available to them.
 Once they've done that, they can write the case on their OSHA 300 in red ink and revisit the case for any new evidence that would change the recordability of the case before completing the OSHA 300.
 Also, by documenting the evidence, a company will be in a better position to explain their decision should OSHA receive an employee complaint or conduct a site inspection.

 *This guidance was revised on May 19, 2020.

 Do employers have to record workers sent home for quarantine for coming in contact with another worker who tested positive for the virus?

 No, a company does not have to record any employees who were sent home as a precautionary measure.
-It's also recommended from the Center of Disease Control that employees should be sent home if they've come in contact with the virus and quarantine themselves.
-However, should any quarantined worker subsequently test positive, then it would be objective evidence of a workplace exposure, and would need to be recorded on the OSHA 300.
+It's also recommended by the Center for Disease Control that employees should be sent home if they've come in contact with the virus and quarantine themselves.
+However, should any quarantined worker subsequently test positive, then it would be objective evidence of workplace exposure and would need to be recorded on the OSHA 300.